Chocolate Glossary

 Antioxidants:

-Antioxidants are nutrients and enzymes which slow down or prevent cells in tissue from oxidizing.
+Nutrients and enzymes that slow down or prevent tissue cells from oxidizing.

 Bittersweet Chocolate:

-Dark chocolate that contains a minimum of 35% chocolate liquor.
-Bittersweet and semi-sweet fall under this definition; however, bittersweet is traditionally the term reserved for chocolate with a minimum of 50% chocolate liquor.
+Dark chocolate contains a minimum of 35% chocolate liquor.
+While both bittersweet and semi-sweet fall under this definition, traditionally, bittersweet is reserved for chocolate with at least 50% chocolate liquor.

 Cacao:

 Also known as cocoa.
-Cocoa Beans: Seeds from the pod of a Theobroma tree.
-Native to the tropical Amazon forests.
-Commercially grown worldwide in tropical rainforests within 20″ latitude of the equator.
+Cocoa beans: seeds from the pod of a Theobroma tree, native to the tropical Amazon forests.
+Cultivated worldwide in tropical rainforests within 20 degrees latitude of the equator.

 Cocoa Nibs: